 Additional snacks – we each picked out some chocolate bars (2 for me, 6 for David).
 We had a large tub of Nutella, as well as 2 rolls of Oreos, and we each picked out a holiday-type treat.

 Sandwiches are pretty popular, but sandwich bread only lasted two weeks on the boat before it went stale and/or moldy.
-Fortunately I planned on baking bread and had done a few practice runs on earlier passages.
-Here is the recipe I used, adapted from Artisan Bread in 5 Minutes a Day:
+Fortunately, I planned on baking bread and had done a few practices runs on earlier passages.
+There’s a great recipe in The Boat Galley cookbook.

 The bread was SUPER popular.

 Our fridge and freezer provided plenty of room for everything we needed.
 We kept most of our fruits in a hammock outside in the cockpit.
 For pantry storage, we used the cabinet above the fridge, as well as all three storage areas under the floor of the galley.
-Finally, we put light snack items in the drawer under the aft guest bed, and put bottled water and milk in the aft guest closet.
+Finally, we put light snack items in the drawer under the aft guest bed and put bottled water and milk in the aft guest closet.
 A few milks and beers went in the cockpit fridge, which was not turned on.
-It was a good thing to store the food items in the guest cabin, which prevented it getting filled with other stuff.
-Most of the time we wont have much food on board so the guest cabin storage will be empty.
+It was a good thing to store the food items in the guest cabin, which prevented it from getting filled with other stuff.
+Most of the time we won’t have this much food onboard so the guest cabin storage will be empty.

 Dinner was usually one of my pre-made meals, or if I felt like really cooking one of the frozen raw meats.
 I always served with a carb (pasta or rice) and one veggie.
 If I really didn’t feel like cooking, I made pasta with either the canned meatballs or the bolognese sauce.